hexalang/Hexa/docs/reference.md

 #### Throw

 Checked and unchecked exceptions are supported.
-On native platforms, exceptions are translated to C++ exceptions ABI by default.
+On native platforms, exceptions are translated to C++ exception ABI by default.

 ```hexa
 throw Error("message") // Checked by default